asghaier76/megaverse-challenge/README.md

 ### The Guarding ☄COMETHs☄

-As guardians of the Megaverse, the same approach of a mapping table is used extracted from the goals matrix to throw the ☄COMETHs across the Megaverse.
+As the guardians of the Megaverse, the same approach of a mapping table is used extracted from the goals matrix to throw the ☄COMETHs and scatter them across the Megaverse.

 ### Megaverse temporal and spatial glitches
 As expected, building a Megaverse is full of surprises, physics can't yet explain all about it, so glitches were